 The accompanying notes are an integral part of these parent company only financial statements.

-MEDEON BIODESIGN, INC. PARENT COMPANY ONLY STATEMENTS OF COMPREHENSIVE INCOME YEARS ENDED DECEMBER 31, 2020 AND 2019 (Expressed in thousands of New Taiwan dollars, except losses per share)
+MEDEON BIODESIGN, INC. PARENT COMPANY ONLY STATEMENTS OF COMPREHENSIVE INCOME YEARS ENDED DECEMBER 31, 2022 AND 2021

+(Expressed in thousands of New Taiwan dollars, except earnings(loss) per share)